extra_toc

 Creating a standard

-A proposal to start an item of work, such as to create a new standard or to update an existing one, must come from at least four members of ETSI and be agreed by the relevant standards group.
+A proposal to start an item of work, such as to create a new standard or to update an existing one, must be supported by at least four members of ETSI and be agreed by the relevant standards group.

 Who writes the standards?